andy5995/vs-fltk/docs/developers/contributing.md

 - `panic` messages have a `silent` log level
 - `ok` and `continue` messages are usually `verbose`
 - `info`, `warning` and `log` are usually `normal`

+## Documentation

+Documentation is written in markdown.
+Files within `docs` will be shipped with `vs` and are expected to read by the internal markdown component.
+As such:

+- They must be written in [CommonMark](https://commonmark.org/) (with some possible extensions like the block headers for notices or warnings).
+- They shall not include HTML within them.
+XML will be parsed as normal `vs` code.

+Files which are written in markdown, but are outside the `docs` can follow a more relaxed format and target github/gitlab extensions for visualization.